Riding school INFORMATION

 Classes cancelled by Hidden Hills due to instructor unavailability or inclement weather will either be rescheduled or will be credited to the student’s next session.
 No refunds will be given.

-Cancellations may be made by calling or texting your instructor (preferably) or Tara at 423-488-3993.
+Cancellations may be made by calling or texting your instructor or the office at 423-488-3993.

 Procedures for Inclement Weather